 Tastings are for serious wine enthusiasts who are looking for a private personalized tasting experience.
 Tastings are either on the porch of their 1918 restored farmhouse (which serves as their offices for both Bridesmaid and the Crocker & Starr wines) or in an elegant one-room salon that was built with rock from the property (the Stone House).
 This salon building was modeled after an old brandy house that was built on the estate over 100 years ago.
 Note the old wooden “basket” press that is on display next to the tasting salon.
 You don’t see wine presses like this anymore!
 It dates to the 1870’s.

 It is sometimes hard to find a smaller winery that offers lunch with visits.
 For longer visits consider their charcuterie pairing or reserve both a lunch and tasting.
 They are in the city of St. Helena but it feels far from the busy traffic that often starts stacking up where Dowdell Lane meets Highway 29 (about 90 seconds from their estate).

 Either tasting location has a nice view of their estate vineyards but especially from their porch.
 Their vineyards are all organically farmed; vineyards on this land date back to the 1870’s.
 They have about 120 planted vineyard acres of which much is sold to various wineries – and they hold back select acres to use in the Crocker & Starr Wines.

 Their total annual production is around 2500 cases – and is distributed via a mailing list as well as in select wine shops and restaurants nationally including good distribution in the Midwest.
-It helps when the co-owner (Drew) co-owns a wine distribution company such as Vanguard Wine – focusing on premium wine labels –
+It helps when the co-owner (Drew) co-owns a wine distribution company (Vanguard Wine) which focuses on premium wine labels.

 Video by Winerieff